 – Dr. Kim Gorgens, Clinical Professor of Psychology at the University of Denver

 As a 501(c)(3) we are a nonpartisan agency.
-BIAC uses our expertise in community resources to provide support directly to survivors and professionals in a criminal justice context.
+BIAC uses our expertise in community resources to provide support directly to survivors and professionals in a legal systems context.

-BIAC embraces a trauma-informed approach in all services and we recognize potential sensitivity to criminal justice related matter.
+BIAC embraces a trauma-informed approach in all services and we recognize potential sensitivity to legal system related matters.
 Please note:

 - We help individuals implement brain injury informed strategies to assist in overcoming challenges, build on strengths, and reduce risk factors that contribute to recidivism.